johnnycashash/switchin/event-api/README.md

 cleanup.
 Missing jvm dashboards.
-event bus comm. with other ms. side car for these monitoring. jmeter perf. visualvm test cases.
+event bus comm. with other ms. side car for these monitoring or linkerd jmeter perf. visualvm test cases.